MileHacker Logo

 Internet Access and Wi-Fi Availability

-Widespread Wi-Fi: Wi-Fi is widely available in most accommodations, cafes, restaurants, and public libraries across the island.
+Widespread Wi-Fi: Wi-Fi is widely can be found in most accommodations, cafes, restaurants, and public libraries across the island.

 Coverage Details